hervenivon/CV-Lise/README.md

 Add the binary directory to your `PATH`: `$> export PATH="/usr/local/texlive/2017/bin/x86_64-darwin/:$PATH"`

+If you encounter the following error, please download the `.otf` and double click on it to install it.
+Install the FontAwesome font from the `fonts` folder.

 ## Credits

 - [LaTeX FontAwesome](https://github.com/plorcupine/latex-fontawesome) is a binding that allow use of [FontAwesome](http://fontawesome.io/) into your `TeX`documents.